-Unit 2have hydraulically locked (non-adjustable) runner blades due to leaking blade seals and are restricted to a smaller operating range until the blade seals are repaired or replaced.
+Units 2, 4, and 5 have hydraulically locked (non-adjustable) runner blades due to leaking blade seals and are restricted to a smaller operating range until the blade seals are repaired or replaced.
+Values provided by HDC based on the abbreviated index test for Unit 2 (Feb 2019), Unit 4 (Jan 2018), and Unit 5 (Feb 2020).